Manually creating optimized Windows images for Horizon VMs

 - Expand the New Hard disk section.

-- Choose an appropriate hard disk size, a minimum of 52GB is recommended
+- Choose an appropriate hard disk size.

 - Expand the New SCSI controller section.